 - Maybe she decides that she loves the rehab process and starts flipping properties on her own.

-In all three of these scenarios, Jamie’s time as an agent, property manager, or flipper all count toward her real estate professional time, even though the work she’s performing is not directly related to her rentals.
+In all three of these scenarios, Jamie’s time as an agent, property manager, or flipper all counts toward her real estate professional time, even though the work she’s performing is not directly related to her rentals.

 Investors also must show that they “materially participate” in the rental properties that they own.
 That means they’re involved in the operations of their real estate in a regular, continuous, and substantial way.

 The IRS has a number of tests that may be used to determine whether the taxpayer meets the requirement.
 (For more details, see the “Material Participation” section of the IRS’s passive activity guidelines.)
 You only need to meet one test to qualify for material participation.
 One of the most commonly used is the 500-hour test.
-This means you must spend least 500 hours during the year materially participating in your rental properties.
+This means you must spend at least 500 hours during the year materially participating in your rental properties.

-Although material participation is limited to time spent on properties owned by the investor, time incurred by both spouses can be combined to meet this 500-hour requirement, assuming they are married filing jointly.
+Although material participation is limited to the time spent on properties owned by the investor, time incurred by both spouses can be combined to meet this 500-hour requirement, assuming they are married filing jointly.
 If Jamie spends 400 hours on their rentals and Darin spends 100 hours, they would still meet the 500-hour test.

 How to Document Your Real Estate Professional Activities